TransHab

-TransHab was a concept pursued by NASA in the 1990s to develop the technology for expandable habitats inflated by air in space.
-Specifically, TransHab was intended as a replacement for the already existing rigid International Space Station crew Habitation Module.
+TransHab was a program pursued by NASA in the late 1990s to develop the technology for expandable habitats inflated by air in space.
+TransHab was intended as a replacement for the existing rigid International Space Station crew Habitation Module.
 When deflated, inflatable modules provide an 'easier to launch' compact form.
 When fully inflated, TransHab would expand to 8.2 m in diameter (compare to the 4.4 m diameter of the Columbus ISS Module).

 History

 The name of the project is a contraction of Transit Habitat reflecting the original intention to design an interplanetary vehicle to transfer humans to Mars.